ansonk4/report_gen/README.md

     **LLM Settings**: Choose an AI provider for generating insights:
     - **Disabled (default):** No AI-generated insights will be included in the report.
-    - **Gemini:** Requires VPN connection and an API key.
-If you see an error in report generation after selecting Gemini, the default API key may have expired.
-Refer to the [LLM API Key](#llm-api-key) section for setup instructions.
+    - **Gemini:** Requires a VPN connection.
+If you leave `GEMINI_API_KEY` blank and `Model` as default value, the system will use the default API key and model.
+If report generation fails after selecting Gemini, the default API key or model may have expired.
+See the [LLM API Key](#llm-api-key) section for setup instructions.
-    - **OpenRouter:** Requires an API key.
-If you see an error in report generation after selecting OpenRouter, the default API key may have expired.
-Refer to the [LLM API Key](#llm-api-key) section for setup instructions.
+    - **OpenRouter:** If you leave `OPENROUTER_API_KEY` blank and `Model` as default value, the system will use the default API key and model.
+If report generation fails after selecting OpenRouter, the default API key or model may have expired.
+See the [LLM API Key](#llm-api-key) section for setup instructions.

     **File and Output Paths**: Optionally set custom locations for the template file, output report, and image directory.